ProjectFalcon/FNC/test/README.md

 # Running tests locally

-Before tests can be run locally, Ghost Core must be built.
+Before tests can be run locally, Falcon Core must be built.
 See the [building instructions](/doc#building) for help.

 ### Functional tests